rabogan/ESL-Lesson-System/README.md

 ## Usage

 ### Teacher Portal
-- **Register/Login:** Teachers can register for an account and log in.
+- **Register/Login:** Teachers can register for an account and/or log in.
 - **Dashboard:** Teachers can view their upcoming lessons, most recent lesson records, and outstanding lesson records.
 - **Manage Lesson Slots:** Teachers can open and close lesson slots for students to book.
 - **Edit Profile:** Teachers can update their profile information.

 ### Student Portal
-- **Register/Login:** Students can register for an account and log in.
+- **Register/Login:** Students can register for an account and/or log in.
 - **Dashboard:** Students can view their upcoming lessons and most recent lesson records.
 - **Book Lessons:** Students can book available lesson slots with teachers.
 - **Edit Profile:** Students can update their profile information.